AgnieszkaMakulska/UWLCM/docs/README.md

 🌦️ Welcome to the UWLCM documentation.
 This is a work in progress.

-UWLCM is a sophisticated numerical modeling tool for cloud simulation that combines Large Eddy Simulation (LES) turbulence modeling with Lagrangian cloud microphysics.
-The model is designed for high-fidelity atmospheric cloud modeling and research applications.

 ## Overview

-UWLCM provides a comprehensive framework for simulating cloud dynamics and microphysics using advanced numerical methods.
-The model integrates atmospheric turbulence modeling with detailed cloud microphysics, enabling researchers to study cloud formation, evolution, and precipitation processes.
+UWLCM is a numerical modeling tool for cloud simulation that combines Large Eddy Simulation (LES) turbulence modeling with Lagrangian cloud microphysics.
+The model is designed for high-fidelity atmospheric cloud modeling and research applications, enabling researchers to study cloud formation, evolution, and precipitation processes.

 ## Key Features